 You may be preparing for your trip to Helsinki and have not thought about how easy it is to get to Tallinn from there, which would allow you to visit the capital of two different countries during the same trip.
-In this post, we will show you the alternatives you have to cross the Gulf of Finland and go from one country to another.

 Going by ferry from Helsinki to Tallinn